ssprasad-cyber/diabetics_prediction/README.md

-Sure!
-Here's an expanded version of the README file with suggestions for images to add:

----

 # Diabetic Prediction Machine Learning Model

 This project implements a machine learning model to predict diabetes using the `svm.SVC` classifier from the scikit-learn library.